 See information below for details on which student populations are surveyed, data collection practices, and data privacy and confidentiality information.

-Cornell Career Services conducts annual surveys of bachelor’s degree recipients for six months following graduation, and produces outcomes data summarizing post-graduate activities for the university as a whole.
+Cornell Career Services (CCS) conducts annual surveys of bachelor’s degree recipients for six months following graduation (CCS does not administer survey to SC Johnson College of Business students but their post-graduation data is included on the Student Career Outcomes Dashboard), and produces outcomes data summarizing post-graduation activities for the university as a whole.

 Access to data is restricted and maintained with strict confidentiality protocols to protect your privacy.
 We greatly appreciate the willingness of Cornell graduates to share their outcome information.
 In college and major salary analysis, in cases where we have fewer than 10 employed graduates, we do not provide salary information.
 More granular data is not available through this public tool.